CPD for Thrive Licensed Practitioners

 Helping Very Young Children to Manage Big Worries

-In this two-hour virtual session, you’ll be taught to fully understand your role when it comes to helping young children to cope with big worries.
+In this 2-hour session, you’ll be taught to fully understand your role when it comes to helping young children to cope with big worries.
 By learning how to become a ‘buffer’, you’ll be in a position to support these children to recognise, understand, manage, and regulate these emotions.

 Understanding How to Positively Support 11–13-Year-Olds